Combustion (film)

-Combustion (Combustión) is a 2013 Spanish action film directed by Daniel Calparsoro which stars Álex González, Adriana Ugarte, and Alberto Ammann.
+Combustion (Combustión) is a 2013 Spanish action film directed and co-written by Daniel Calparsoro which stars Álex González, Adriana Ugarte, and Alberto Ammann.

 Cast

 Production

 The screenplay was penned by Carlos Montero, Jaime Vaca and Calparsoro.
 The film is a Zeta Cinema and Antena 3 Films production.
-Shooting began on 22 September 2012.
-Shooting locations included Lisbon, and Madrid.
+Shooting began on 22 September 2012 on locations including Lisbon and Madrid.
 Carlos Jean was responsible for the score.

 Release

 Combustion premiered at the 16th Málaga Film Festival's main competition on 21 April 2013.
 Distributed by Sony Pictures, it was theatrically released in Spain on 26 April 2013.